 Secondly, Japan was position as the lowest ranked nation in 1940 which had less old people than the other two countries.
 Over the year, Japan will have the largest proportion of elder people in the future.
 According to the given figures, Japan will notice an increase in 2020 to 2040 in terms of their elder generation proportion.
 It will put Japan to have an aged population with more than 25%.

 Lastly, all of the nations will have more proportion of elderly people in the coming years which indicate the enhanced life expectancy.

 [ Written by - Waode Eti ]

 The graph compares the growth of population aged 65 and over in Japan, Sweden, and America from 1940 to 2040.
-According to the graph, it can be clearly seen that although initially Japan’s aging population ration was lower than that of Sweden and USA and will remain so till 2030, but it is predicted that elder people’s percentage in Japan will increases significantly afterward.
+According to the graph, it can be clearly seen that although initially Japan’s ageing population ratio was lower than that of Sweden and USA and will remain so till 2030.
+But it is predicted that elder people’s percentage in Japan will increases significantly afterwards.